Back to Blog

 "

 "We thought Zapier was 'good enough' until LinkedIn changed their API on a Friday night.
 We lost 3 days of leads.
-Now we run our own orchestration layer—zero lost leads in 18 months."
+Migrating to our own AWS Lambda + SQS-based orchestration layer was a game-changer—zero lost leads in 18 months, even with multiple vendor API changes."

 "